augustss/MicroHs/README.md

 Differences:
  * There is only deriving for `Bounded`, `Enum`, `Eq`, `Ord`, `Show`, and `Typeable`.
- * The `default` list is empty, except in the interactive system.
  * Kind variables need an explicit `forall`.
  * Always enabled extension:
    * BangPatterns